 Arpita Singh Retrospective: Politics of Personal

-Singh famous that she in no way units out to create a work that is private or political, “it simply happens,” says the eighty-year-vintage artist, who doesn’t go a day without operating in her studio in Nizamuddin East.
-“I sense like some thing is amiss if I do not cross into my studio every day,” she enthuses, and that sums up the passion of this petite artist who throws a massive shadow at the map of Indian current artwork.
+Singh is famous that she in no way units out to create a private or political work, “it simply happens,” says the eighty-year-vintage artist, who doesn’t go a day without operating in her studio in Nizamuddin East.
+“I sense like something is amiss if I do not cross into my studio every day,” she enthuses, and that sums up the passion of this petite artist who throws a massive shadow on the map of current Indian artwork.

 Arpita Singh Retrospective: Act of Creating